 We understand that businesses may look to change their business model and diversify in order to maintain their business during this time.
 Please see our Food and Hygiene pages for more information.

-East Devon District Council is extending the cancellation of all permissions to hire land until at least the end of June 2020.
+East Devon District Council is extending the cancellation of all permissions to hire land.
 Although no one knows for sure how long the current lockdown will last, we would encourage you to rearrange your event to a later date.

 Housing, rental information and Homelessness